k-ai-Documentation/kai-instance-api-sdk-python/README.md

   > take: 'pagination take elements'
 - reinit_all : Hard reset of KAI Semantic layer and reindex all datas, it can take a lot of time depending on the size of databases connected to KAI
+- check_pedding_job : Get the information about your instance background jobs in progress.

+    Available values :

+    "Indexation in progress" , "Partial indexation in progress" , "Recovery indexation in progress" : An indexation of new or updated documents is pending.

+    "Loading Audit" : "Audit of the indexed documents is pending.

 For example: